Nazrin: An Atomic Neural Proof Automation Tactic in Lean 4: Atomic Tactics and Atomization

 Recall that our motivation for creating a set of atomic tactics is to ease the burden on an agent tasked with solving the tactic generation problem.
 But if we are to train such an agent, we need training data in the form of successful \emph{search view} proofs made up of \emph{atomic tactics}.
 We next show how to obtain such proofs via a novel \keyword{transposing atomization} algorithm.
 This algorithm has two important goals.
 The first goal is to convert arbitrarily large or complex tactics and expressions into atomic tactics.
 We call this \keyword{atomization}.
 The second goal is to convert presentation view proofs into search view proofs.
 We call this \keyword{transposition}.
 The algorithm takes as input the ground truth proof term of a theorem, $e_{\mathsf{root}}$, and outputs a sequence of goal tactic pairs indicating the actions on individual goals.

 {\ensuremath{\mathit{proofexpr}}\xspace} {\ensuremath{\mathit{atomize\_step}}\xspace}

 The starting point for atomization is a ground-truth proof term $\proofexpr : T$ which proves $T$, also called a \keyword{solution} for $T$.
 We use $\proofexpr$ to guide the construction of a new proof for $T$ constructed using only atomic tactics.
 Pseudocode for the algorithm is shown in Listing 1.
-We start by creating a goal for $T$.
-We preprocess $\proofexpr$, which is required to make $\proofexpr$ self-contained.
-We insert the goal and solution into a list of pending goals.
+We start by creating a goal for $T$, and inserting it and its solution into a list of pending goals.
 Then, for each pair in the list, we apply the $\atomizestep$ function, which tries to find an atomic tactic that can be used on the goal.
 If successful, it returns the tactic, a set of new goals produced by the tactic when applied to the goal, and, crucially, corresponding solutions for each new goal.
 The new goals and solutions are then inserted back into the list, and the process repeats until the pending list is empty.
 If no atomic tactic can be found, the goal is deferred, hopefully becoming solvable later.

 The atomize function returns a list of pairs, each containing a goal and the corresponding atomic tactic computed for that goal.
 This gives us a recipe for proving $T$.
 We simply start with the goal $\Goal{g} : T$, look up which atomic tactic is paired with $\Goal{g}$, and apply that tactic to get new goals.
 We then pick one of the new goals $\Goal{g'}$, look up which atomic tactic is paired with $\Goal{g'}$, and continue until no goals are left.